drlivingston/kabob/README.md

 KaBOB (Knowledge Base Of Biomedicine)

 This library is associated with the publication: <br />
-KaBOB: Ontology-Based Semantic Integration of Biomedical Databases <br />
+> KaBOB: Ontology-Based Semantic Integration of Biomedical Databases <br />
-Kevin M Livingston, Michael Bada, William A Baumgartner, Lawrence E Hunter <br />
+> Kevin M Livingston, Michael Bada, William A Baumgartner, Lawrence E Hunter <br />
-BMC Bioinformatics (2015, to appear) <br />
+> BMC Bioinformatics (2015, to appear)

 Please cite when using.

 KaBOB is built on top of the [KR][] library, and numerous biomedical ontologies and data sources, which are parsed using the [datasources][] library.
 KaBOB is primarily written in Clojure and is driven by Maven as well as a collection of Bash shell scripts.